YuLab-SMU/DOSE/docs/deeprare-inspired-dose-development-plan.md

 This document should be treated as the execution plan for the evidence-first and LLM-assisted interpretation layer.

+Its phase numbers describe software work, not permission to bypass scientific gates.
+Phase 0-3 can wrap existing HDO analysis while the main roadmap's Phase 0-1 data work proceeds.
+This plan's Phase 4 cannot begin until those data contracts pass.
+Phase 5 depends on a stable evidence contract and is not part of the first paper's core scientific claim.

 Recommended linkage:

 - keep `docs/cross-species-disease-interpretation-roadmap.md` as the main roadmap